 In 1971, the Oregon Recreation Trails System Act was passed to provide for outdoor recreation needs of residents and tourists and to promote public access to outdoor treasures of Oregon.
 The Oregon Coast Trail is one of the trails resulting from the act, and it offers hiking across beaches, forests and headlands.
 Most of the route is on the beach, although some segments wind through state parks, public lands and sometimes private property.
 The Oregon Coast Trail is designed to extend along the entire coast from Washington to California.
 Currently, less than 60 miles of trail, much of which stretches along the shoulder of Highway 101, remains unfinished.

-House Bill 3149 would direct the Oregon Parks and Recreation Department (Parks) and Department of Transportation (ODOT) to cooperate with stakeholders to develop an action plan to complete the Oregon Coast Trail.
-The bill would establish the Oregon Coast Trail Fund and require Parks and ODOT to report back to the Legislative Assembly by September 15, 2018 with a detailed plan that includes recommendations for trail location, funding and agency oversight.
+House Bill 3149A would direct the Oregon Parks and Recreation Department (OPRD) and Department of Transportation (ODOT) to cooperate with stakeholders to develop an action plan to complete the Oregon Coast Trail (Trail).
+The bill would establish the Oregon Coast Trail Fund, which may be used to develop and implement the action plan and to develop, maintain and operate the Trail and Trail facilities.
+The measure would require OPRD to submit a progress report on the development of the action plan to the Legislative Assembly by September 15, 2018 and a final plan no later than September 15, 2019.